 5. Rotary cutters

 I love my pinking shears.
+Pinking shears have a zig-zag edge instead of a straight edge like regular scissors.
 As well as looking pretty they stop the edges of fabric from fraying and are great for trimming curved seams.
-Make sure you test them adequately before buying, as cheap pairs often don’t cut very well and burr the edges of the fabric.
-Keep them away from paper as they can be hard to sharpen and generally quite pricey to start with.
+Make sure you test them in-store adequately before buying, as cheap pairs often don’t cut very well and burr the edges of the fabric.
+Read more about pinked seams.
+Keep your pinking shears away from paper crafts as they can be hard to sharpen and are generally quite pricey to start with.

-My mother is left handed and often struggles to use my fabric shears over long periods.
-If you are left handed consider investing in a specialty pair of scissors designed to make your life more comfortable.
+My mother is left-handed and often struggles to use my fabric shears over long periods so I had to add in this section.
+If you are left-handed consider investing in a specialty pair of scissors for lefties designed to make your life more comfortable.

 What are the brands of the best sewing scissors?